 1 Follow your artist’s instructions.
 Every person has a different skin type and an experienced artist will be able to provide adequate after care for your skin type.

 2 Keep it clean.
-We recommend to use luke warm water and mild liquid antibacterial or antimicrobial soap to gently wash away and ointment, blood, and plasma completely.
+We recommend to use luke warm water and mild liquid antibacterial or antimicrobial soap to gently wash away the ointment, blood, and plasma completely.

 ㆍMake sure the water temperature is not too warm.